SenulyaK/LexChoice/README.md

 Prerequisites

-Flutter installed (Installation Guide)
+Flutter installed

 Java and Spring Boot setup for backend development

 MySQL installed and configured

-Firebase account for authentication and storage
+JWT token for authentication.

 Steps